AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 * Coverage level requested to be analyzed

-* Details on the input trace files: path to binary program exercised (as provided on the command line), production time stamp and tag string (:option:`--tag` command line argument value).
+* Details on the input trace files: path to binary program exercised (as recorded in the trace header), production time stamp and tag string (:option:`--tag` command line argument value).